thumperward/nord-nm-gui/README.md

 3.  ~Split helper functions out of GUI class~
 4.  ~Stop spamming API - dry run by getting JSON once and then commenting calls~
 5.  ~Fix GUI bugs~
+6.  ~Use a config option to bypass Nord API calls~
-6. Move NM calls to a Python binding instead of shelling out with `subprocess`
+7. Move NM calls to a Python binding instead of shelling out with `subprocess`
-7. Handle sudo properly
+8. Handle sudo properly
-8. Use standard XDG paths / libraries for handling config paths
+9. Use `xdg` for handling config paths
-9.  ~Use a config option to bypass Nord API calls~
+10. Fix the .desktop icon path to be generic, or put the icon where it's needed
-10. Add a map selector
+11. Add a map selector
-11. Upstream
+12. Upstream

 ## WARNING